DJ Lag: Collaborations

-My Power from Beyonce's The Lion King: The Gift
+"My Power" from Beyonce's The Lion King: The Gift

-DJ Lag co-produced a track that was initially released as Drumming alongside percussionist Moses Boyd, which was later chosen by Beyonce to form part of the collaborative album, The Lion King: The Gift, which featured American rapper Tierra Whack, Busiswa, Yemi Alade and Moonchild Sanelly.
+DJ Lag co-produced a track that was initially released as "Drumming" alongside percussionist Moses Boyd, which was later chosen by Beyonce to form part of the collaborative album The Lion King: The Gift, which featured Tierra Whack, Busiswa, Yemi Alade and Moonchild Sanelly.

-Anywhere We Go with Shekhinah
+"Anywhere We Go" with Shekhinah

-DJ Lag and Shekhinah collaborated on Anywhere We Go as part of an adidas campaign.
+DJ Lag and Shekhinah collaborated on "Anywhere We Go".
 The accompanying visuals feature dancer Thami Njoko, and was directed by music video director Kyle Lewis.

-Going Modd with Epic B
+"Going Modd" with Epic B

-DJ Lag worked with New York Flex Dance Music pioneer Epic B on the track Going Modd on UK label Swing Ting.
+DJ Lag worked with New York Flex Dance Music pioneer Epic B on the track "Going Modd" on UK label Swing Ting.

-Switz Music Video with Choreographer Mette Towley
+"Switz" music video with choreographer Mette Towley

-Mette Towley, who also appeared in the music video for N.E.R.D. and Rihanna's Lemon, approached DJ Lag to work on Switz in 2019.
+Mette Towley, who also appeared in the music video for N.E.R.D. and Rihanna's "Lemon", approached DJ Lag to work on "Switz" in 2019.
 Shot and directed in New York by Bon Duke, Towley's interpretation of the track is "her response to the feeling that dance, and its ability to act as a mode of communication, needed a serious revisit."

-Dancers included Orlando Zane, Hunter Jr., Emily Paige, Frankie Gordils “Francoth3artist”, Rudy Legros, Shari Clarke, Ros Hayes, Leal Zielinksa, Ekow Nunoo, Brown Kato, Watz Hunter and Valentine Nicholi White.
+Dancers included Orlando Zane, Hunter Jr., Emily Paige, Frankie Gordils "Francoth3artist", Rudy Legros, Shari Clarke, Ros Hayes, Leal Zielinksa, Ekow Nunoo, Brown Kato, Watz Hunter and Valentine Nicholi White.